 - Give admins sole access to reporting data.

-Plus and Company plan customers will get all the new permissions.
+Plus and Pro plan customers will get all the new permissions.

 Proactive messages allow you to engage leads, onboard new customers, or preemptively support customers.
 New message reports allow you to easily track views, clicks, and engagements on your in-app messages.
 Now, you’ll be able to see how well a certain message resonates with your customers, repeat your successes, and make changes to improve performance.